Mühlacker radio transmitter: Description

 At time of inauguration in 1930 the transmitter, which had a power of 60 kW, used a T-type antenna spun between two 100 m high wooden lattice towers placed 310 m apart.
 As this antenna produced large amounts of skywave, the area of undistorted fading-free reception - was in spite of its high transmission power - at night not as large as planned and so it was planned to replace this antenna by an aerial with better skywave suppression.
 So in 1933–34, a 190 m high wooden tower - the tallest structure ever built of wood - was built, in which a vertical wire antenna, which was electrically enlengthened by a metal ring with 10.6 metres diameters on the top of the tower, was hung up.
 At this time transmission power was also increased from 60 kW to 100 kW.
 After inauguration of this antenna, the two original wooden towers were dismantled.
 One of them was rebuilt at Koblenz, the other at Frankfurt-Heiligenstock.
 In 1939/1940 a second 100 kW transmitter was installed.
 It used as antenna a system of 3 T-antennas, which were mounted on 3 50 metres tall guyed masts arranged in a triangle.
-In opposite to the first transmitter, it was including its aerial designed for a quick change of broadcasting frequency, which was done in case of air attacks in order to form a single frequency network with other transmitters, which hindered hostile aircraft using the signals for navigation purpose.
-On April 6, 1945, the wooden tower and the masts carrying the system of T-antennas were blown up by the SS to prevent its capture by the Allies in World War II.
+In opposite to the first transmitter, it was including its aerial designed for a quick change of broadcasting frequency, which was done in case of air attacks in order to form a single frequency network with other transmitters, which hindered hostile aircraft using the signals.

 Today, the most important aerial mast in Mühlacker is a 273 m high guyed steel tube mast with a diameter of 1.67 m, located at 48°56′31″N 8°51′14″E. This mast, which was built in 1950, is used as a transmitter for the mediumwave frequency 576 kHz and is therefore insulated against ground.
 It is designed as an antifading aerial and is therefore double-feedable and insulated.
 The mast is topped with a butterfly aerial for FM-broadcasting transmitters.

 There are flight safety lamps near the ground end of the guy ropes, to make the span of the guy ropes more visible.

 Two other radio masts, with heights of 130 m and 80 m, were located at the Mühlacker site.